-The majority of homes in the UK are set to have a smart energy meter by 2024.
+The majority of homes in the UK should have a smart meter by 2025.
 Find out how they work, and how they can save you money.

 Smart meters replace your current gas/electric meters.
 It automatically sends regular readings to your energy supplier without the need for an internet connection.